DPDK/dpdk/doc/guides/contributing/abi_policy.rst

    DPDK 19.11.
 This policy will be reviewed in 2020, with intention of lengthening the stability period.
 Additional implementation detail can be found in the :ref:`release notes <20_02_abi_changes>`.
+   Please note that this policy does not currently apply to the :doc:`Windows build <../windows_gsg/intro>`.

 What is an ABI?
 ~~~~~~~~~~~~~~~